 Organically, one woman's agricultural passion has stirred up a lot of memories and promise in the North Bay.

 "A lot of people have said they want to help make my dreams come true because they could tell I was passionate about agriculture and would hold up my end of the deal, which was really reassuring," said Marissa.
 "They want to feel like they have a part in this project since it is for the good of agriculture."

 Thornton Ranch lamb can be found at select Bay Area Whole Foods Markets between May and August each year.
 Bleating Heart cheese is available through select retailers.

 Photos and More

-Auto enthusiasts gathered on Thornton Ranch in 2013 to tour the ranch and check out Gary's collection of classic cars.
+Auto enthusiasts gathered on Thornton Ranch in 2013 to tour the ranch and check out Gary's collection of vintage farm equipment.
 View photos of MALT's 2013 Vintage Car Drive »

 MALT Corporate Circle members toured Thorton Ranch and Bleating Heart Creamery in 2014.
 View photos»

 MALT members enjoy discounts on all ticketed MALT events.
 Learn about membership benefits or become a member today »